 The educational and relevant aims and intended learning outcomes of the programme, expressed, as appropriate, to reflect relevant knowledge, attitude and skills (e.g. analytical and communication skills), the intellectual and imaginative development of the student.
 Particular emphasis be placed on what students are expected to learn.
-Illustrate briefly the mapping between the learning outcomes of the programme and Lingnan's Ideal Graduate Attributes to show how the programme contributes to the achievement of some or all of Lingnan's Ideal Graduate Attributes.
+Illustrate briefly the mapping between the learning outcomes of the programme and Lingnan's Ideal Graduate Attributes to the achievement of some or all of Lingnan's Ideal Graduate Attributes.
 Include a mapping table between the learning outcomes of the programme and Lingnan's Ideal Graduate Attributes following the table shown in Annex 1.